SkyCryptWebsite/SkyCrypt/README.md

 - <a href="https://nodejs.org/">Node.js</a>
 - <a href="https://docs.mongodb.com/manual/administration/install-community/">MongoDB</a>
 - <a href="https://redis.io/">Redis</a>
-- <a href="https://api.hypixel.net/">Hypixel API Key</a>?
+- <a href="https://api.hypixel.net/">Hypixel API Key</a>
-- <a href="https://www.nginx.com/">Nginx</a> (Optional for Full/Production Deployment.
-Helps with Web Requests and Load Balancing.)
+- <a href="https://www.nginx.com/">Nginx</a> (Optional for full/production deployment.
+Helps with web requests  and load balancing.)
-- <a href="https://letsencrypt.org/">LetsEncrypt</a> (Optional for Full/Production Deployment.
-Provisions Free HTTPS Certifications.)
+- <a href="https://letsencrypt.org/">LetsEncrypt</a> (Optional for full/production deployment.
+Provision free HTTPS certifications.)

 <h3>Installation</h3>
 A more explanatory guide can be found in <a href="/CONTRIBUTING.md">CONTRIBUTING.md</a>